 This is the 25th Anniversary Grand Seiko model (Ref.
 SBGV247) comes in a 40 mm x 11.8 mm stainless steel case inspired by the original 44GS.
 The dial features large, faceted indices, prominent Dauphine-shaped hands and a blue dial with an embossed pattern with “9F GS” repeated paying homage to caliber 9F’s 25th anniversary.
 The watch is available in a Limited Edition of 1000 pieces.

-Powered by Seiko 9F82 quartz caliber, this is a movement, unlike most quartz watches in that the plates and bridges are finished to the level of a mechanical watch, and the accuracy which would normally be an incredible rate of -/+ 10 seconds a year has been further improved to -/+ 5 seconds a year.
-The caseback is solid and water-resistance is 200 meters.
+Powered by Seiko 9F82 quartz caliber, this is a movement, unlike most quartz watches in that the plates and bridges are finished to the level of a mechanical watch, and the accuracy is stated to be -/+ 10 seconds a year.
+The caseback is solid and the water resistance rating is 200 meters.
 Comes on a blue textile strap with orange threading that matches the dial.
 Retail is $3,300.

 The Grand Seiko (Ref.
 SBGA259) is a JDM model, available in the United States exclusively at Watches of Switzerland SoHo.
 Referred to as the “Golden Snowflake” the dial was inspired by the “brilliant sun accompanied with freshly fallen snow in the Suwa region of Japan,” and as you can see has the deeply textured so-called snowflake dial.
 The watch comes in a titanium case with a matching bracelet and is powered by the Spring Drive caliber 9R65A which is Grand Seiko’s hybrid mechanical movement.
 Retail is $5,900.